antonioortegajr/guest-events-at-idx/README.md

 # Guest Events at IDX
 Transparency document for guest events at IDX

 IDX Broker does allow certain meet ups to meet, present, and enjoy our dowstairs space on Broadway.
-This document is promote transparancy or the ofering.
+This document is promote transparancy of this ofering.

 ## Expectations for IDX